supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_06_AddFederatedIdentityProvider.md

 This completes the configuration of Google as an identity provider.

 #### Task 2 - Invite you Test User account
-9. If you used an existing Gmail account, remember to delete the account with **External Identities | All identity providers**.
+1. If you used an existing Gmail account, remember to delete the account with **External Identities | All identity providers**.
 You can also return to the Google developer console and delete the project that you created.

-10. Open Azure Active Directory (Azure AD).
+2. Open Azure Active Directory (Azure AD).

-11. Go to Users.
+3. Go to Users.

-12. Select **+ New User**.
+4. Select **+ New User**.

-13. Choose **Invite external user** from the dropdown menu.
+5. Choose **Invite external user** from the dropdown menu.

-14. Enter the information for the gmail account you set up as a test user for the Google App in Exercise 1 Task 2.
+6. Enter the information for the gmail account you set up as a test user for the Google App in Exercise 1 Task 2.

-15. Enter a personal message as you want.
+7. Enter a personal message as you want.

-16. Select **Review + Invite** and subsequently click on **Invite**.
+8. Select **Review + Invite** and subsequently click on **Invite**.

 #### Task 3 - Accept the invitation and login
-17. Use an InPrivate browser to log into your gmail account.
+1. Use an InPrivate browser to log into your gmail account.

-18. Open the **Microsoft Invitation on behalf of** in the Inbox.
+2. Open the **Microsoft Invitation on behalf of** in the Inbox.

-19. Select the **Accept invitation** link in the message.
+3. Select the **Accept invitation** link in the message.

-20. Enter your username and password as requested in the login dialog (if requested).
+4. Enter your username and password as requested in the login dialog (if requested).

-   **NOTE** If the ferderation is working correctly, this is where you will see the first results of your new Google External Identity provider.
+   >**NOTE** If the ferderation is working correctly, this is where you will see the first results of your new Google External Identity provider.
 You will go to the login screen and be able to log in with your gmail credentials.
 If the federation is not work, or has not been set up, the user would be sent and ACCOUNT VERIFICATION email after the log in, to confirm the account.
 With the federation, no extra verification is needed.

-   **NOTE** If you get an access error 500, wait about 30 seconds and refresh the page.
+   >**NOTE** If you get an access error 500, wait about 30 seconds and refresh the page.
 Choose to RESUBMIT.
 This error is a timing issue only in the lab environment.

-21. Read over the new **Permissions requested by:** message that you get.
+5. Read over the new **Permissions requested by:** message that you get.
 This message is coming from your Azure Lab Domain.

-22. Choose **Accept**.
+6. Choose **Accept**.

-23. Once login is complete, you will be sent MyApplications.
+7. Once login is complete, you will be sent MyApplications.

 #### Task 4 - Login to Microsoft 365 using your Google account
-24. Once you have finished the external user invite process of Task 3, you can log directly into Microsoft Online.
+1. Once you have finished the external user invite process of Task 3, you can log directly into Microsoft Online.

-25. Open a new tab in the browser you have open.
+2. Open a new tab in the browser you have open.

-   **NOTE** if you did not open a new InPrivate browser in Task 3, you should do so for this step.
+   >**NOTE** If you did not open a new InPrivate browser in Task 3, you should do so for this step.

-26. Enter the following web address:
+4. Enter the following web address:

    ```
    login.microsoftonline.com